The spiritual world is not straightforward

 However, we must be careful with information planted by the enemy.
 I noted in the beginning that I've seen a lot of false teaching and bad influences in the church.
 Some of it can be very harmful and spread demons, so we need to evaluate things carefully and determine if we really got something from God to share before running with it.
 The world is over saturated with lies and misinformation in our Internet age, and if we just assume it is all good information and run with it, it will come back to haunt us when the bad information makes it so we can't pick out the good from the bad.

-Plus, spreading lies about some things, like the True Gospel, can bring curses.
-So be respectful of the True Gospel.
-Understand it and teach it correctly, because you can be cursed for teaching lies and following false gospels.
+Plus, spreading lies about spiritual teaching, like the True Gospel, can bring curses.
+So be respectful of the True Gospel and all teaching from God.
+Understand it and teach it correctly, because you can be cursed for teaching lies and following false teachings.
 Why would God allow us to be cursed with imposters if teaching the gospel correctly did not matter?
 He tests us and wants us to give appropriate respect to what is sacred, so spreading lies about how we are saved was made a sin that demons attach to.

 God warned His people even with the Old Covenant about changing His words (Deuteronomy 4:2, 12:32), so "Do not add to His words or He will rebuke you, and you will be proved a liar" (Proverbs 30:6).

-And because we are very near the end of this age, it is now even more important to leave behind false gospels and loyalty to them and the spirits that spread them.
+And because we are at the end of this age, it is now even more important to leave behind false gospels and teachings and loyalty to them and the demons that spread them.
 This is more clearly seen in God's Alarm and Leaving the Harlot Babylon

 , so may you continue there when you're finished with this page.

-May you be blessed by the knowledge in this document and continually be perfected into God's image in Mashiach Yeshua - Christ Jesus.
+May you be blessed by the knowledge in this document and continually be perfected into God's image in Mashiach Yeshua.
 Amen.